RetroReversing/libRetroReversing/README.md

 ## Useful Developer References
 JSON - https://github.com/nlohmann/json
+For more examples see the JSON usage section below

 ## We don't use retro_get_memory_data
 Initially `retro_get_memory_data` seemed perfect for our Reversing Emulator, however it is too limited, it only allows 4 different types of memory defined below: